We may receive compensation when you click on links to products from our partners.

 This advice can be applied to a career.
 It is never too late to find something better.
 In fact, the experiences you have had up to this point may have prepared you for your next step.
 Here are some things to keep in mind while searching for the right place to work.

-1. Think about your current career.
-What is it that you like or don’t like?
+1. What is it that you like or don’t like about your career?

 If you are unhappy with where you are working now, make a list of the things you don’t like about it.
 As you’re looking at different options make sure they don’t have the same problems.
 Making a career shift can be hard and you don’t want to end up in another job you don’t like.

 2. What are your hobbies or personal interests?

 What types of things are meaningful to you?
 A large reason people become dissatisfied with their work is that they feel their work is insignificant or meaningless.
 If you can find something you would enjoy doing every day, you will be much happier.